sharath-katteri/TeshTest/README.md

 ## Controller Details

-1.AlbumsController -
+1. AlbumsController -
 	a.Responsible to retrieve the Album details from 'http://jsonplaceholder.typicode.com/albums'. b.It also retrieves details based on the UserID(Implemented and kept as commented).

-2.PhotosController -
+2. PhotosController -
 	a.Responsible to retrieve the Photo details from 'http://jsonplaceholder.typicode.com/photos'. b.It also retrieves details based on the AlbumID(Implemented and kept as commented).

-3.**PhotoAlbumController -  Main Controller to get All Album details and their respective Photos and also by UserID.**
+**3. PhotoAlbumController -  Main Controller to get All Album details and their respective Photos and also by UserID.**

 ## TO DO: